 For example, it might be an improper lane change to change lanes before a no-passing zone turns into a passing zone.
 However, if a driver does so only a few feet from the end of the no-passing zone and has full visibility, this might not be unsafe in the eyes of most people.

 On the other hand, there can be an unsafe lane change even where lane changes are technically allowed.
 For example, drivers can normally change lanes when there are dotted white lines.
 However, they still have to make sure it is safe to do so by checking for other cars before changing lanes.
-Whether you call a lane change improper, unsafe, or both, a bad lane change will often mean that driver is at fault for the accident.
+Whether you call a lane change improper, unsafe, or both, a bad lane change will often mean that the driver is at fault for the accident.

-Get Help from an Experienced Accident Lawyer
+Get Help From an Experienced Accident Lawyer

 Lane-change accidents can be hard to prove because it’s often one driver’s word against the other’s.
 Unlike a stop sign accident, the damage to the cars may not clearly show who was changing lanes and who had the right of way.
 The experienced trial attorneys at Mann Law Firm can help you prove your claim and get the compensation you deserve.
 Call (478) 742-3381 to schedule a consultation.